 If you heard LAUREL, then you’re probably processing the sound clip at a pitch that’s 30% lower than the original recording.
 If you heard YANNY, then the pitch must have been set at 30% higher, which means you may have younger (and healthier) ears.

 #4 Clean your ears regularly (but not with cotton swabs!).

 It may come as a surprise to most people, but ENT specialists do not recommend cotton swabs for ear wax removal.
 They say irrigation or syringing using a saline solution is much, much safer and more effective.
 With the benefit of an HMO, call center agents can get better ear care through visits to an ENT doctor.
 Ear cleaning probably doesn’t take long; it’s as quick as a visit to the dentist to have your teeth cleaned.

 Even though your workplace may not be as noisy as a construction site and you may not be taking calls half of the time, hearing loss is still a big risk to call center agents.
 Why?
 Because of unsanitary headsets.
 Sweat can gather in the foam filters and grime may accumulate on the plastic and vinyl surface of the headsets.
 They can become hotbeds for bacteria, and those microorganisms can get into the agents’ ears and cause problems.

 This is why effective housekeeping procedures must be observed.
 They are as important as security and risk compliance procedures in the workplace.
-These measures are meant to keep the work environment safe and clean for all employees.
+These measures ensure the work environment remains safe and clean for all employees.